Building a modern resume

 Attaching resumes is not that different from printing them and knocking on doors.
 Be pragmatic: you want to edit easily, everywhere, any time.
 Sharing should be one step.
 In those rare cases when they ask you for a file, you (or the recruiter) can always export it as a file — but at least you have a single online source of truth that you never lose sight.

-Just go to your favorite cloud word processor (e.g. Google Docs, Microsoft Word Online, Zoho Docs, Dropbox Paper), create a document titled “<Your Name> resume” and share it publicly in view only mode.
-Time to scrap out that 7 pages long “my-resume-final-v3.docx” file from your documents folder and embrace 2018!
+Just go to your favorite cloud word processor (e.g. Google Docs, Microsoft Word Online, Zoho Docs, Dropbox Paper), create a document titled “<Your Name> resume” and share it publicly in view-only mode.
+Time to scrap out that 7 pages long “my-resume-final-v3.docx” file from your documents folder and embrace this millennium!

 Who are your users?
 Likely the recruiters, HR, and eventual interviewers.
 And don’t forget the internet community who want to know more about you.
 Can you identify their uses cases?
 Sharing, visually/vertically scanning, printing, searching for something are some.
 Your users must remember who you are and something that distinguishes you from everyone else.